 French Program of Study

-Kindergarten, First and Second Grade
+Kindergarten, First, Second and Third Grade

 At Cranbury School, students have the opportunity to learn French beginning in Kindergarten.
-Kindergarten, first, and second graders participate in a 40-minute French class once a week.
+Kindergarten, first, second and third graders participate in a 40-minute French class once a week.
 These French classes are designed to foster in each child a sense of success and accomplishment essential to the development of a positive attitude toward French.

 Fifth Grade French

-After exposure to the Spanish language in third and fourth grade, students have the opportunity to return to French in fifth grade through eighth grade.
+After exposure to the Spanish language in fourth grade, students have the opportunity to return to French in fifth grade through eighth grade.
 Fifth grade French class meets for 40 minutes twice weekly.
 The curriculum is aligned to the New Jersey Core Curriculum Content Standards for World Languages at the novice-mid level.
 By the end of the year, students are able to express themselves in simple sentences on very focused topics such as greetings, feelings, family and pets, and activities they like to do.
 They can name the days of the week and the months of the year, and express the date and weather.
 Students are able to read simple passages for information and understanding, and write in simple sentences about the various unit topics.
 They build confidence in their French-speaking abilities through guided conversations with a partner, oral repetition, responding to direct questions, songs and skits.

 Sixth, Seventh and Eighth Grade French